chris1111/HP-ProbookEliteBook-Package-Creator-Clover/README.md

 ----------------------------------------------------------------------------
 #### What you need:
-- Usb install driver 16 gig, Install macOS.app from the Mac App Store, Spare SSD to install macOS
+- Usb key 16 gig, Install macOS.app from the Mac App Store, Spare SSD to install macOS

 #### Is a project to make easier installation of macOS on HP ProBook, EliteBook Laptop